Skip to main content

 Tax clearance is formal confirmation from the state that all tax obligations have been satisfied.
 Some states require it before estate assets can be distributed to beneficiaries.
 Distributing without clearance in these states can make the executor or trustee personally liable for unpaid taxes.

 It depends on the state.
 Some states require tax clearance before distribution.
-In states without this requirement, executors can make distributions but should retain enough assets to cover any potential tax liability.
-Filing all required returns first is the safest approach.
+In states without this requirement, executors can make distributions but typically retain enough assets to cover any potential tax liability.
+Filing all required returns first eliminates that risk.

 The executor (if there is a will) or administrator (if there is no will) is responsible for filing the final income tax return.
 If the deceased was married, the surviving spouse can file a joint return for the year of death.
 The executor or trustee files any estate income tax and estate tax returns.